jinimbrancalhao/jinimbrancalhao/README.md

 - I am currently working as a developer on an agile team focused on backend development
 - I have a background in client-facing services and business ownership
 - I really enjoy problem solving, so in my free time I like to solve coding challenges on Codewars.
-I am also currently reading The Algorithm Design Manual by Steven Skiena.
+I recently reached 4kyu overall!

 ---